rswinkle/PortableGL/README.md

 Another special case is hobby OS's.
 The hardware they run on might have a GPU but it might be impossible or more trouble than it's worth to get Mesa3D to run on some systems.
 If they have a C99 compliant compiler and standard library, they could use PortableGL to get at least some OpenGL-ish 3D support.

+### Why C
+I recently came across commpent regarding PortableGL that essentially asked, "why implement a dead technology in a dying language?"

+While I would argue that OpenGL is far from dead and C [isn't even close to dying](https://www.tiobe.com/tiobe-index/), there are many [good reasons](https://chipmunk-physics.net/release/ChipmunkLatest-Docs/#Intro-WhyC) to write a library in C.  Beyond those, OpenGL is a C API so it would be weird if you couldn't use it from C.  Writing it in clean C means it compiles as C++ too.
+Lastly, I just like C.  It was my first language and is still my favorite for a host of reasons.
+Hey, if it's good enough for Bellard, it's certainly good enough for me.

 Documentation
 =============